 ACT Book of the Year Award

-Books are considered by an independent judging panel, which recommends a shortlist and winning author.
-The Minister for Small Business and the Arts releases a shortlist two to three months before announcing the winning book.
+Books are considered by an independent judging panel, which recommends a shortlist and winning author to the Minister the Arts and Community Events.

 The ACT Book of the Year Award is open to books written by authors who reside in the ACT, or can specifically and strongly demonstrate an ACT-based arts practice.
 For information on demonstrating an ACT-based arts practice, see the Information for Applicants page.